jfelchner/ruby-progressbar/README.md

 --------------------------------

 Thanks to [@nex3](https://github.com/nex3) for giving us contributor access to the initial repo.
+Thanks to Hiroyuki Iwatsuki for giving us access to the gem on Rubygems to allow us to push our new versions.

 And a special thanks to [Satoru Takabayashi](http://namazu.org/~satoru/) who was the original author of the `progressbar` gem and who inspired us to do this rewrite.